nanaSun/portfolio/README.md

 ## Website Performance Optimization portfolio project

+Download the project, and then `npm install`.
+After install running `gulp serve` to view the web.

  `public` is the original web and `dist` is the minized web.

 * Firstly, tackling with the HTML with stylesheets order, I put the basic style(bootstrap-grid) first before customized style(style.css).